vitessio/website/content/en/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups.md

 kubectl apply -f 401_scheduled_backups.yaml
 ```

-After at least a minute, we should appear at least two pods that are created by the `VitessBackupSchedule` object.
+After at least a minute, we should see two new pods that were created by the operator.
+Under the hood, these pods
-These pods will take a backup of vitess.
+are managed by a Kubernetes Job, and their goal is to take a backup of Vitess, as we defined in the `strategies` field
+of the `401_scheduled_backups.yaml` file.

 ```bash
 $ kubectl get pods